I think there's an issue with my storage device, but I'm not sure Start a free evaluation →

 - High administrative costs

-At the same time, working with this system may be quite difficult for enterprises that need to be able to send large amounts of data.
-Just like a SAN, it uses an Ethernet connection and requires a processor, RAM, and an operating system.
-It enables RAID redundancy to a mass amount of users, though performance may be affected by network conditions.
+At the same time, working with this system may be quite difficult for enterprises that need to be able to transfer large amounts of data.

-- Data can be shared among users and devices
+- It’s possible to share data among multiple users and devices

 - Remote access is possible via Ethernet